-CSC 115 Networking I-Routers and Switches 2-2-3 Hands-on coverage of router and switch configuration, Cisco IOS, routing protocols, VLANs, and access lists.
-CSC 115 and CSC 116 prepare the student to take the Cisco Certified Network Associate Exam (CCNA).
+CSC 115 Networking I-Routers and Switches 2-2-3 Cisco router and switch configuration, static and dynamic routing, VLANS, NAT, DHCP, and ACL'S. CSC 115 and CSC 116 prepare students for the Cisco Certified Network Association Exam.
 Prerequisite: CSC 130 with a grade of C or higher, or approval of department chair.
 F S

-CSC 116 Networking II-WAN Connectivity 2-2-3 In-depth, hands-on coverage of router configuration for Wide Area Networking (WAN), Async, PPP, ISDN, frame relay, and the OSPF and EIGRP routing protocols.
+CSC 116 Networking II-WAN Connectivity 2-2-3 In-depth, hands-on coverage of router configuration for Wide Area Networks, IPv6, OSPF and EIGRP (WAN), Async, PPP, ISDN, frame relay, and the OSPF and EIGRP routing protocols.
 CSC 115 and CSC 116 prepare the student to take the Cisco Certified Network Associate Exam (CCNA).
 Prerequisite: credit or concurrent enrollment in CSC 115.
 F S